Fair Abstractive Summarization of Diverse Perspectives: Experiment Results and Analysis

 \section{Experiment Results and Analysis}

-Our results and analysis aim to answer the following research questions: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item RQ 1: How fair are the abstractive summaries generated by LLMs according to our automatic metrics (Section~\ref{sec:overall_result})? \item RQ 2: How fair are the existing human-written reference summaries according to our automatic metrics (Section~\ref{sec:reference_summary})? \item RQ 3: How do humans perceive the fairness of abstractive summaries generated by LLMs, and how does human evaluation correlate with our automatic metrics (Section~\ref{sec:human_evaluation})? \item RQ 4: How can we dissect the fairness of abstractive summaries generated by LLMs: using the distribution across values and second order fairness (Section~\ref{sec:second_order_fairness}), analysis on AUC (Section~\ref{sec:AUC})? \end{itemize}

-We use gpt-turbo-3.5 on the Claritin dataset for analysis experiments with RuleScore as the target matching method, if not specified.
+Our results and analysis aim to answer the following research questions: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item RQ 1: How fair are the summaries generated by LLMs based on our metrics (Section~\ref{sec:overall_result})? \item RQ 2: How fair are the existing human-written reference summaries according to our automatic metrics (Section~\ref{sec:reference_summary})? \item RQ 3: How do humans perceive the fairness of summaries generated by LLMs (Section~\ref{sec:human_evaluation})? \item RQ 4: How can we dissect the fairness of summaries generated by LLMs using SOF (Section~\ref{sec:second_order_fairness}) and AUC (Section~\ref{sec:AUC})? \end{itemize} We test nine LLMs as listed in Appendix~\ref{sec:model}.
+For analysis, we use gpt-turbo-3.5 on the Claritin dataset with N-gramScore as the target matching method, if not specified.